aiegoo/twoscoops/book/chapter1/readme.md

 ```python
 from .module1 import function12
 ```
-@You can see that using explicit relative imports, the line length has reduced.
+@ You can see that using explicit relative imports, the line length has reduced.
-+In my opinion, explicit relative imports should only be used when impoting from modules in the current django application.
++ In my opinion, explicit relative imports should only be used when impoting from modules in the current django application.
 To import modules from other apps, absolute imports should be used in order not to break the program when the file structure changes
 ```
 ```